kathep/trauma/README.md

 # Visualizing Trauma

-A project for visually communicating trauma science.
+A project for collating and (in the near future) visually communicating trauma science.

 [Resources](resources.md)